ExchangeBC/devex/functional-tests/Readme.md

 			Check the administrator can not create projects with Invalid names

 	CreateUsers.groovy
-			Three users (already existing in GitHub) register themselves into the BCDevExchange system
+			Three users (already existing in GitHub) register themselves into the BCDevExchange system.
+The last feature checks a user is able to update his profile.

 	CWU_HappyPath_1.groovy
-			One user creates and submit a CWU proposal
+			One user creates and submit a CWU proposal, then updates it.
+The final step check the info has been correctly saved.

 	UserCreatesCompany.groovy
 			One user creates a company.
 Two different users request to be added to the company.
 Company creator accepts one request and rejects the second.